-It isn’t just about what you do in the workouts but what you are doing the other parts of the day.
+It isn't just about what you do in the workouts.
+Remember, what you are doing the other parts of the day counts most.

 Are you getting enough sleep?
 Are you drinking properly after your long runs and workouts?

-These are just a few of the many questions you need to be asking yourself to ensure you are setting yourself up for success.
+These are just a few of the many questions you need to be asking yourself.
+The goal is to ensure you are setting yourself up for success.

 I began running marathons in 2002.
 My debut was the 2002 New York City Marathon.